Overview

 Egyptian Organization for Standards and Quality Control (EOS)

-The EOS is affiliated with the Ministry of Trade and Industry, and issues standards and technical regulations through a consultative process with other ministries and the private sector.
-Verification of compliance with standards and technical regulations is the responsibility of agencies including the Ministry of Health, the Ministry of Agriculture and, for imported goods, the General Organization for Import Export Control (GOEIC) in the Ministry of Trade and Industry.
+The EOS is affiliated with the Ministry of Industry and Transportation, and issues standards and technical regulations through a consultative process with other ministries and the private sector.
+The Ministry of Health, the Ministry of Agriculture and Land Reclamation, and, for imported goods, the General Organization for Import Export Control (GOEIC) in the Ministry of Trade and Industry are responsible for verifying compliance standards and technical regulations.

 General Authority of Export and Import Control (GOEIC)

-GOEIC is part of the Ministry of Trade and Industry.
+GOEIC is part of the Ministry of Trade and Investment.
 A 1999 Presidential Decree designated GOEIC as the coordinator for all import inspections.
-GOEIC currently has 26 offices and laboratories located at all the major sea and airports for import inspection, as well as 11 others located throughout the country for export inspection.
+GOEIC currently has 26 offices and laboratories located at all the major sea and airports for import inspection, as well as 11 others offices located throughout the country for export inspection.
 GOEIC is responsible for testing imported and exported products to ensure they meet EOS standards.
 Moreover, GOEIC may also indirectly generate standards through the use of an ad hoc technical committee.
 This committee provides recommendations for either creating or modifying a standard.
-These recommendations are then passed on to the Ministry of Trade and Industry to be authorized and formalized.
+These recommendations are then passed on to the Ministry of Foreign Investment and Trade for authorization and formalization.

 The National Institute for Standards (NIS)